-- The average number of days it took to sell a home in Colorado rose by one day compared to the final quarter of 2017.
+- The average number of days it took to sell a home in Colorado rose five days compared to the first quarter of 2018.

-- The amount of time it took to sell a home dropped in four counties: Boulder, Larimer, Gilpin, and Park.
-The rest of the counties in this report saw days on market rise relatively modestly with the exception of the small Clear Creek market, which rose by 20 days.
+- The amount of time it took to sell a home dropped in two counties — Gilpin and Park — compared to the first quarter of 2018.
+The rest of the counties in this report saw days-on-market rise modestly with the exception of the small Clear Creek market, which rose by 26 days.

-- In the fourth quarter of 2018, it took an average of 38 days to sell a home in the region, but it took less than a month to sell a home in five of the eleven counties contained in this report.
+- In the first quarter of 2019, it took an average of 42 days to sell a home in the region, an increase of four days compared to the final quarter of 2018.

-The speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.
+This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.

-For the fourth quarter of 2018, I continue the trend I started last summer and have moved the needle a little more in favor of buyers.
-I will be closely watching listing activity in the spring to see if we get any major bumps above the traditional increase because that may further slow home price growth — something that would-be buyers appear to be waiting for.
+For the first quarter of 2019, I have moved the needle a little more in favor of buyers.
+I am watching listing activity closely to see if we get any major bumps above the traditional increase because that may further slow home price growth; however, the trend for 2019 will continue towards a more balanced market.